cornice banner

 Avalanche Winter 1999 in Central Europe

 Not since the 1950-51, "Winter of Terror" when more than 265 people died, had the European Alps experienced such major avalanche impacts.
 The winter of 1999 might have been more hazardous, but advances in avalanche knowledge and protection limited total fatalities to 75 people.
-The SLF provided good documentation: (in German) or (French)
+The SLF provided good documentation: (der Lawinenwinter 1999, in German)

 Among the hardest hit was Galtur, Austria where 34 died.
 In 2009, ten years later, this small community hosted an international conference to describe and discuss avalanche work completed in the decade.
 Both Austria and Galtur went to extraordinary lengths to protect people and facilities from avalanches.
 Galtur Alpinarium